goceee/BVI-SVQA/README.md

 * ElectronJS
     - Run the following command to install electron globally - `npm install -g electron`

-# Start the software
+# Steps to start the software

 1. Clone the repo
 2. Open the repo folder
 3. Run `npm install` from a cmd line in that folder
 4. Start the software by opening any of the two files named start.